koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 ## Modifying CoreLogic.js

-Task nodes will trigger a set of predefined functions during operation.
+Task nodes will trigger a set of predefined functions during operation mentioned in the `task` directory.

-There are in total 9 functions in `CoreLogic` which the you can modify according to your needs:
+The directory houses three key files: `submission.js`, `audit.js` and `distribution.js`.
+These files are where you define your task, audit, and distribution logic, enabling you to control the core functionality of the task.
+The following methods are defined in each of them.

+### `submission.js`

 1. `task()` - The logic for what your task should do goes here.
 There is a window in round that is dedicated to do work.
 The code in task is executed in that window.
 2. `fetchSubmission()` - After completing the task , the results/work will be stored somewhere like on IPFS or local levelDB.
 This function is the place where you can write the logic to fetch that work.
 It is called in `submitTask()` function which does the actual submission on K2.
 3. `submitTask()` - It makes the call to namespace function of task-node using the wrapper.

+### `audit.js`

+1. `validateNode()` - This function is called to verify the submission value, so based on the value received from the task-state we can vote on the submission.
+2. `auditTask()` - Makes call to namespace of task-node to raise an audit against the submission value if the validation fails.

+### `distribution.js`

-4. `generateDistributionList()` - You have full freedom to prepare your reward distributions as you like and the logic for that goes here.
+1. `generateDistributionList()` - You have full freedom to prepare your reward distributions as you like and the logic for that goes here.
 We have provided a sample logic that rewards 1 KOII to all the nodes who did the correct submission for that round.
 This function is called in `submitDistributionList()`
-5. `submitDistributionList()` - Makes call to the namespace function of task-node to upload the list and on succesful upload does the transaction to update the state.
+2. `submitDistributionList()` - Makes call to the namespace function of task-node to upload the list and on succesful upload does the transaction to update the state.
-6. `validateNode()` - This function is called to verify the submission value, so based on the value received from the task-state we can vote on the submission.
-7. `validateDistribution()` - The logic to validate the distribution list goes here and the function will receive the distribution list submitted form task-state.
+3. `validateDistribution()` - The logic to validate the distribution list goes here and the function will receive the distribution list submitted form task-state.
-8. `auditTask()` - Makes call to namespace of task-node to raise an audit against the submission value if the validation fails.
-9. `auditDistribution()` - Makes call to namespace of task-node to raise an audit against the distribution list if the validation fails.
+4. `auditDistribution()` - Makes call to namespace of task-node to raise an audit against the distribution list if the validation fails.

 # Testing and Deploying